babygang-c64/BygShellV2/README.md

 If parameter is given, it's printed instead of default message.
-If T option is used then a timeout in seconds is used instead of key press.
+If T option is used then a timeout in seconds is used instead of key press.th

 ```
 *pause [message] [options]